-Time Exposures: Catholic Photography and the Evolution of Modern China, co-authored with Anthony E. Clark (book manuscript in preparation)
+Time Exposures: Catholic Photography and the Evolution of Modern China, co-authored with Anthony E. Clark (Hong Kong University Press, under contract)

 By exploring these visual lives and afterlives, this essay illuminates how the broad genealogies of Chinese Christian posters lie in visual cultures in and beyond modern China, capturing glimpses of transnational visuality that are “more than meets the eye.”

 “Through the Narrow Gate: Visual Performativity and Cinematic Translations of Missionary Transnationalism in China,” in Translation as Practice: Intercultural Encounters, China, and the Creation of Global Modernities, Filippo Marsili and Eugenio Menegon, eds.
-(Edinburgh University Press)
+(Edinburgh University Press, forthcoming)